maddouri/dynalo/README.md

 ### Manual Installation

 dynalo is a header-only library.
-You can simply copy the content of the [`include`](include) folder into your project. (just remember to link with the proper libs as mentioned in "Dependencies")
+Therefore, you can simply copy the content of the [`include`](include) folder into your project. (just remember to link with the proper libs as mentioned in "Dependencies")